internetarchive/iacopilot/README.md

 $ pip install iacopilot
 ```

-To run this tool, you will need [API key from OpenAI](https://platform.openai.com/account/api-keys) and set iot as an environment variable.
+To run this tool, you will need [API key from OpenAI](https://platform.openai.com/account/api-keys) and set it as an environment variable.

 ```
 $ OPENAI_API_KEY="<APIKEY>" iacopilot